goallabuci/goallabuci.github.io/index.md

 The Games, Optimization, Algorithms, and Learning Lab (GoalLab) studies theory of machine learning  and its interface with learning in games and algorithmic game theory, optimization, dynamical systems, probability and statistics.

 # Research Highlights
-Below we provide our main research areas of interest with selected publications

 {% capture text %}
 Our recent focus has been on finding Nash equilibria in Markov games.
-Two representative papers include computing Nash Equilibria in [Adversarial Team Markov Games.](https://arxiv.org/abs/2208.02204) and [in Markov Potential Games.](https://arxiv.org/abs/2106.01969) <br/>
+Two representative papers include computing Nash Equilibria in [Adversarial Team Markov Games.](https://arxiv.org/abs/2208.02204) and [in Markov Potential Games.](https://arxiv.org/abs/2106.01969) Other works include analysis of [natural policy gradient in multi-agent settings](https://arxiv.org/abs/2110.10614).<br/>
 {:.center}
 {% endcapture %}
 {%